Book – Start Where You Are (Summary)

-With insight and humor, Pema Chödrön presents down-to-earth guidance on how we can “start where we are, embracing rather than denying the painful aspects of our lives.
+With insight and humour, Pema Chödrön presents down-to-earth guidance on how we can “start where we are, embracing rather than denying the painful aspects of our lives.

-In our era, where we are often close to our own feeling, and withdraw from self and others, this book helps in opening up to self and others.
+In our era, where we are often close to our feeling and withdraw from ourselves and others, this book helps in opening up to ourselves and others.